 previous shrine home next shrine

-the sixth doctor
+favourite doctor: the sixth doctor

 "As loud in clothing as he was in voice, the Sixth Doctor would often browbeat others into submission with his savage wit and grammarian's interest in language.
 Passionate, warm and virtuous, he held a thunderous and turbulent exterior that initially manifested as righteous indignation or smug self-satisfaction, but, as he acquired a larger entourage of companions, he mellowed out of his faults and became a man of genuine zest and charm."

-the sixth doctor is one of my absolute favourite characters of all time. in his introductory episodes he's refreshingly off-putting in comparison with his earlier incarnations. he's theatrical, sensitive, and clearly suffering from borderline personality disorder. his outfit is vibrant and crazy in comparison to every other version of the doctor, and truly makes him stand out in spite of the fact he had a short run on the show.
+the sixth doctor is one of my absolute favourite characters of all time. in his introductory episodes he's refreshingly off-putting in comparison with his earlier incarnations. he's theatrical, sensitive, and clearly suffering from borderline personality disorder. his outfit is vibrant and crazy in comparison to every other version of the doctor, and truly makes him stand out in spite of the fact he had a short run on the show. i think he's incredibly beautiful and charming.

 some fun facts about him: he loves cats, his favourite sandwich is peanut butter, lettuce, and potato chips, and he dislikes hotels. he also has a great love for poetry and is a stickler for proper spoken (british) english.